Haru-Tachibana/UK-Train-Timetable/README.md

 ### How to Use

+The application supports two modes:

+#### Natural Language Mode (AI-Powered)

+If you have configured an OpenAI API key, you can use natural language queries:

+1. Start the application
+2. Choose option 1 or type your query directly
+3. Examples of natural language queries:
+   - "I need to get from Paddington to Bristol around 3pm"
+   - "Next train to Manchester"
+   - "Trains from Kings Cross to Edinburgh leaving after 2pm"
+   - "Show me London Euston departures"
+   - "What trains arrive at Birmingham around 5pm"

+The AI will understand your query and extract:
+- Departure and destination stations
+- Preferred times
+- Whether you want departures or arrivals

+#### Traditional Mode (Step-by-Step)

-1. Start the application using one of the methods above
+1. Start the application
+2. Choose option 2 for traditional mode

-2. Select a departure station:
+3. Select a departure station:
    - Enter a station name (e.g., "Paddington", "Kings Cross")
    - Enter a 3-letter CRS code (e.g., "PAD", "KGX")
    - Type "list" to browse all available stations

-3. Optional destination filtering:
+4. Optional destination filtering:
    - Choose whether to filter by a specific destination (y/n)
    - If yes, select the destination station using the same methods

-4. View the live departure board showing:
+5. View the live departure board showing:
    - Destination
    - Scheduled departure time
    - Expected departure time